tpllaha/jammy/README.md

 <b> Prerequisites </b>:
 =====

 Besides matlab, the tools <a href='http://www.fourmilab.ch/webtools/midicsv/'>midicsv and csvmidi</a> are needed to convert between midi and csv files.
 The script expects csv files created by midicsv.
+It also outputs csv files, which in turn need to be converted using csvmidi.
 <b> Main Scripts </b>:
 =====